-2. Do I tap every time I board?
-Do I have to tap off too?
+2. Do I tap every time I board and exit?

-Yes – your tap is proof of payment.
-Tap your card at the HOLO card validator located on board the bus and at faregate validators coming soon to rail stations every time you board a bus or train.
+Always tap your HOLO card at the card reader when entering a bus or rail station – your tap is proof of payment.
 Wait to see the shaka sign or listen for the ukulele tone.
 This will indicate your fare is paid.

 If you see a sign indicating "Payment already received" that means that your card has been read and you can still proceed.
-We have a passback feature that means that your card can not be charged twice at the same validator within a two minute timeframe.
-This ensures you are not double charged but also means that you cannot pay for more than on fare with one card.
+We have a passback feature that means that your card cannot be charged twice at the same card reader within a two-minute timeframe.
+This ensures you are not double charged and can only pay for one fare with one card.

 No, you can still use cash on board TheBus and TheHandi-Van but you will need a HOLO card to ride the rail.
 Your HOLO card also lets you save money by earning a day pass as you ride and never paying more than you have to.

 4. Will HOLO remind me when my balance is getting low?

 If your HOLO balance is low, you’ll see a yellow warning in the top left corner of the validator after tapping.